 Keep in mind that SKUs have different demand characteristics, so everyone’s results will be a bit different.
 But it’s interesting to show the power of using a mix of old and new technology to improve demand.
 It’s important to note that even with the newer, more hyped methods, forecasts will always be off—and there’s nothing better than human interaction, communication, and insights to further improve what algorithms may be saying.

-With Atlas, we can use our demand analytics model and add Python code to link to a simulation or optimization model and update those models with a new forecast.
-Alternatively, we can use our pre-built API's to feed the demand outputs into a visual analytics application like PowerBI.
+You can use our supply chain design solution Cosmic Frog to build tailored solutions using Python code to link to a simulation or optimization model.
+Alternatively, we can use our pre-built APIs to feed the demand outputs into a visual analytics application like PowerBI.
 These types of processes can be automated and repeated with ease.

 Want to learn more?
 Explore our pricing packages and see which tier is right for you.